Table of contents

 A mid-sized architecture firm was constantly struggling with cash flow, even though they were profitable.
 A weekly review showed that supplier payments were going out before client invoices were being settled.
 By renegotiating terms and aligning payment cycles, they stabilised their cash flow without cutting costs.

 For service businesses, the biggest asset is time – and billable utilisation measures how much of it actually gets paid for.
+Employee productivity is also a key performance indicator that measures how effectively the workforce contributes to business objectives.

-Billable Utilisation (%): (Billable Hours ÷ Total Available Hours) × 100
+Billable Utilisation (%): (Billable Hours ÷ Total Available Hours) x 100

 A low utilisation rate means too much time is being wasted on non-revenue tasks.
 Fixing it means higher revenue without hiring more people.

-How to track it:
+How to track Utilisation:

 Use timesheet software or project management tools to monitor billable hours.
 Best practices: